A large part of our practice involves taking care of a myriad of ear problems.

 Recurring ear infections are usually caused by poor Eustachian tube function leading to chronic negative middle ear pressure and fluid accumulation.
 Enlarged adenoids, reflux, and poorly controlled nasal allergies are contributing factors.
-Speech delay, multi-drug resistant bacteria, and even serious complications including ear bone infection (mastoiditis) or meningitis can result if left untreated.
+Speech delay, multi-drug resistant bacteria, and even severe complications, including ear bone infection (mastoiditis) or meningitis can result if left untreated.

 Chronic ear fluid is often a silent problem.
 You typically don’t know your child has it because they don’t complain of pain, don’t develop fever, and don’t have ear drainage.
 In fact, the unfortunate first sign can be a delay in speech development.

-Chronic ear fluid is sterile, mucous-like fluid that sits between the ear drum and the hearing organ, the Cochlea.
-This fluid causes a significant hearing loss eventually resulting in speech delay.
+Chronic ear fluid is a sterile, mucous-like fluid that sits between the eardrum and the hearing organ, the Cochlea.
+This fluid causes a significant hearing loss, eventually resulting in speech delay.

 Ear tube placement is a short procedure requiring no recovery that clears the fluid and restores hearing to normal levels.